podman-container-tools/skopeo/docs/skopeo-list-tags.1.md

 **--creds** _username[:password]_

-:   For accessing the registry
+:   Credentials for accessing the registry

 **--cert-dir** _path_